 The psychometric testing professional is faced with the task of explaining test scores in their standardized format, taking into account the performance of a comparison group.
 This can be challenging.

 Communicating Aptitude and Ability Scores

-Below you’ll find some suggested wording to use when communicating psychometric assessments scores.
+Below you’ll find some suggested wording to use when communicating aptitude and ability test scores.
 Different levels of performance are provided, along with example ranges of a few common standardized scores.

 Always communicate standardized test scores by referring to the comparison group used to evaluate performance.
 Explain that results reflect the person’s responses to one test at just one point in time.
-No assessment is perfect, and many factors influence psychometric assessments scores.
+No assessment is perfect, and many factors influence assessment scores.

-The language of test scores is just one consideration in developing effective feedback for ability and aptitude scores.
-You can find out more about how to share psychometric assessments results here.
+The language of test scores is just one consideration in developing effective feedback.
+You can find out more about how to share test results here.